 If you deliver a proxy card by mail or vote by telephone or over the Internet, the proxy holders will vote your shares in accordance with the instructions that you provide.
-If you do not specify how to vote your shares, the proxy holders will vote them (i) "FOR" each of the nominees for director named herein, (ii) "FOR" approval of the amended Lattice Semiconductor Corporation 2011 Non-Employee Directors Equity Incentive Plan, (iii) "FOR" approval of the Lattice Semiconductor Corporation 2011 Non-Employee Directors Equity Incentive Plan, (iii) "FOR" approval of the Lattice Semiconductor Corporation 2013 Incentive Plan, (iv) "FOR" approval of the compensation for the Company's named executive officers, (v) "FOR" ratification of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 28, 2013, and (vi) in accordance with the recommendations of our board of directors, or, if no recommendation is given, in the discretion of the proxy holders, on any other business that may properly come before the meeting or any adjournment or adjournments thereof.
+If you do not specify how to vote your shares, the proxy holders will vote them (i) "FOR" each of the nominees for director named herein, (ii) "FOR" approval of the amended Lattice Semiconductor Corporation 2013 Incentive Plan, (iii) "FOR" approval of the amended Lattice Semiconductor Corporation 2011 Non-Employee Director Equity Incentive Plan, (iv) "FOR" approval of the compensation for the Company's named executive officers, (v) "FOR" ratification of KPMG LLP as our independent registered public accounting firm for the fiscal year ending January 3, 2015, and (vi) in accordance with the recommendations of our board of directors, or, if no recommendation is given, in the discretion of the proxy holders, on any other business that may properly come before the meeting or any adjournment or adjournments thereof.